 David "Deacon" Jones, the original sackmaster, has died.

-The Hall of Fame defensive end, credited with coining the word "sack" for how he knocked down quarterbacks, was 74.
-The Washington Redskins said Jones died of natural causes at his home in Southern California on Monday night.
+The Hall of Fame defensive end credited with terming the word sack for how he knocked down quarterbacks, was 74.
+The Washington Redskins said that Jones died of natural causes at his home in Southern California on Monday night.